Sophist-UK/Dragonify/README.md

 You would achieve the above by defining setting Dragonify environment variable `CONNECT_ALL = "false"` and setting a labels on the apps as follows:

-* front-end - `tj.horner.dragonify.networks = "front-end-net,isolated-net:none"`
+* front-end - `tj.horner.dragonify.networks = "front-end-net,none:isolated-net"`
-* service-1/2 - `tj.horner.dragonify.networks = "isolated-net:none"`
+* service-1/2 - `tj.horner.dragonify.networks = "none:isolated-net"`

 This model can also be used to e.g. route apps internet access through a VPN.